Skin Tags: Causes, Appearance, Types, and Removal Options

 Home > Health Articles > Skin Tags

 What causes skin tags?
-The exact cause of why a skin tag develops is not known.
-Most people with skin tags do not have any underlying medical conditions, and the reason for skin tags is not fully understood.
-But they are thought to be related to skin rubbing against skin or clothing articles.
+The exact reason a skin tag develops isn’t fully understood.
+Many people with skin tags have no underlying medical condition.
+However, skin tags are often linked to friction, especially where skin rubs against skin or clothing.

 Obesity